Klausmp/politiccrawler/README.md

 ```

 4. **Build the Docker Containers**:
-   This command will start the necessary services, including the PostgresSQL database.

 ```bash
 docker-compose up -d
 ```

 5. **Run the Migrations and Seed the DB**:
-   This command will create the necessary tables in the database.
-This will also seed the database with some initial data.

 ```bash
 npm run db-migrate-and-seed
 ```

 6. **Start the Application**:
-   This command will start the backend server and the frontend development server.

 ```bash
 npm run dev
 ```